 One sunny day I was walking through the central streets and saw a bookstore with this book in a shop window: “Machiavelli on Modern Leadership: Why Machiavelli’s Iron Rules Are As Timely And Important Today As Five Centuries Ago” by Michael A. Ledeen.
 This book on rules for leadership inspired me to write this post.

 Rules for Leadership

 Machiavelli was a Great Teacher of Leadership, so I think that we should take into account some of his leadership rules.

-“The Prince” written by Machiavelli was the handbook of much global business and economic leaders.
+“The Prince” written by Machiavelli, was the handbook of many global business and economic leaders.
 Some people consider the work of Machiavelli to be a guidebook for cheaters and liars, but Machiavelli only points out the social norms in our society and how to exploit them.